Rufus For Real

 fried turkey

-What You'll Need (It's Not Much)
+Ingredients You'll Need and Why (It's Not Much)

 • Whole Turkey